johnmbauan/plantir/README.md

   - Copy-paste in the `.env` file the environment variables.
 - Run the application with `npm run dev`.

-## VSCode Extensions

-Edge Functions developed in JS and deployed on Supabase require Deno to work, thus you need to install the following VSCode extension: `denoland.vscode-deno`.

 ## Available Commands

 The following commands are defined in the `scripts` section of the `package.json` file: